Fevol/obsidian-translate/README.md

 of your choice. ***This plugin is still in beta, and may include any number of bugs of various sizes.***

 <img src="https://raw.githubusercontent.com/Fevol/obsidian-translate/master/images/text_translation.gif" width="800">

 ## Usage

 Enable the plugin by downloading one of the releases from here, or by using [BRAT](https://github.com/TfTHacker/obsidian42-brat).

-To start using the program, head over to the plugin's settings page and enter the authentication details for any of the services you wish to use. **Make sure to validate settings by pressing the 'Test' button.
+To start using the program, head over to the plugin's settings page and enter the authentication details for any of the services you wish to use.
+Note that unless you host the service locally, you _will_ need to sign up for an API key;
+this plugin does not provide any API keys by default.

+**Make sure to validate settings by pressing the 'Test' button.
 The program will not allow you to translate text until you do!**

 <img src="https://raw.githubusercontent.com/Fevol/obsidian-translate/master/images/text_settings_validate.gif" width="800">